 Murrine Glass painting by Loren Stump

-Loren Stump was born in Sacramento, California.
-His career began as a stained glass artist, when he mastered advanced shaded murrine, intricate sculpture, and paperweight encasement.
-His innovative technique – the manipulation of a two dimensional murrine slice into a three dimensional form.
-Loren Stump’s incredible artwork has been displayed at the Corning Museum of Glass, The Ertz Israel Museum, and the Kyokei Fujita Glass Museum.
+Born in Sacramento, California, Loren Stump began his career as a stained glass artist when he mastered advanced shaded murrine, intricate sculpture, and paperweight encasement.
+In fact, his innovative technique – the manipulation of a two dimensional murrine slice into a three dimensional form.
+Incredible artwork by California based artist Loren Stump exhibited at the Corning Museum of Glass, The Ertz Israel Museum, and the Kyokei Fujita Glass Museum.